ktorio/ktor-documentation/topics/Engines.md

 ## Configure Engines {id="configure"}
-A Ktor application can be run in two main ways: using the `embeddedServer` or `EngineMain`. `embeddedServer` allows you to run and configure a server in code while `EngineMain` tries to load an `application.conf` configuration file.
+A Ktor server application can be run in two ways: using the `embeddedServer` or `EngineMain`. `embeddedServer` allows you to configure a server in code while `EngineMain` tries to load an `application.conf` configuration file.
 You can learn more about configuring Ktor from [](Configurations.md).

 ### embeddedServer {id="embeddedServer"}
 The [embeddedServer](https://api.ktor.io/%ktor_version%/io.ktor.server.engine/embedded-server.html) function accepts the required engine factory as a parameter: